Matthew-Taber/ss-docs/secret-import-and-export/automatic-secret-export/index.md

 On-Premises storage export archives are saved in the directory in the Export Path configuration.
 Secret Server must have write permissions to this folder.

 Cloud export archives are listed for viewing and downloading on the Automatic Export Storage tab.
-You can automate downloading these export archives using the  REST API Automatic Export function. ==Or is this a separate API?==
+You can automate downloading these export archives using the REST API Automatic Export.
+See the [REST Web Services API Reference](../../api-scripting/rest-api-reference-download/index.md).

 ## Security